Royals Jorge Soler named AL player of the week

 KANSAS CITY, Mo.
-(Royals Athletics) – Royals outfielder/designated hitter Jorge Soler has been named the W.B.
+(KSNW) – Royals outfielder/designated hitter Jorge Soler has been named the W.B.
 Mason American League Player of the Week for the week of Aug.
 5-11.
 The announcement was made earlier today on MLB Network.

 Soler, 27, hit .409 (9-for-22) with a .552 on-base percentage and 1.273 slugging percentage in seven games last week, with an American League-leading six home runs and 12 RBI, which matched Houston’s Yuli Gurriel for most in the Majors.
 Soler also led the American League with a 1.824 OPS.